Mehmed VI: Harem

 One day in 1884, Vahdeddin visited his half-sister Cemile Sultana, where he discovered one of her ladies-in-waiting, Emine Nazikeda Hanım, an Abkhaz noblewomen from the Marshan family.
 It was love at first sight.
 But when he asked Cemile for Emine's hand in marriage, she flat out refused, for she treated Nazikeda like a daughter, and thought her company was irreplaceable during her daughter's tragic bout with tuberculosis.
 After more than a year pleading with Cemile she finally gave her blessing on the condition she would be Vahdeddin's only wife.
 Vahdeddin and Nazikeda's marriage was held on 8 June 1885.
 The couple was popular among the high society.
 They lived in one of the palaces of Feriye, but when it was destroyed in a fire they moved to the Çengelköy Pavilion.
 They enjoyed horseback riding together in the wilderness of their estate.
 Their first daughter was born three years after their marriage: Fenire Sultana, who died a few weeks later.
-They had two daughters that survived to adulthood: Fatma Ulviye Sultana, (1892–1967), and Rukiye Sabiha Sultana (1894–1971), who were gifted mansions known as the Twin Palaces in Nişantaşı.
+They had two daughters that survived to adulthood: Fatma Ulviye Sultana (1892–1967), and Rukiye Sabiha Sultana (1894–1971), who were gifted mansions known as the Twin Palaces in Nişantaşı.
 After Sabiha's birth Nazikeda was informed by doctors that she could not have any more children.

 Even though Vahdeddin was far in the line of succession, he wanted a son on the off chance he could become Sultan and change the succession law to agnatic primogeniture.
 He took new wives with the consent of Nazikeda, breaking his oath to Cemile after 20 years of monogamy.
 In 1905 he married İnşirah Hanım but this marriage was not happy and he permitted her a divorce in 1909.
 In 1912 Şehzade Mehmed Ertuğrul was born from his second consort: Müveddet Kadın (m.
 1911).
-In 1918 he married Nevvare Hanım -Müveddet's niece.
+In 1918 he married Nevvare Hanım – Müveddet's niece.
 Vahdeddin did not have a harem in Çengelköy, so when he moved to Dolmabahçe Palace and Yıldız, he chose to keep some of Mehmed V's kalfas and servants instead of establishing a new harem.
-One of these kalfas was Nevzad Hanım who he married soon after being officially deposed, though he never gave her a title.
+One of these kalfas was Nevzad Hanım, who he married, but never gave her a title.
+Controversey surrounded the marriage due to their age difference and because the wedding was held in the middle of the gruelling Battle of the Sakarya.

-When he did ascend to the throne in 1918, Vahdeddin's biological and adoptive mothers (Gülistû and Şâyeste) -who could have become Valide Sultanas- were already dead, leaving Nazikeda the most prominent lady of the court.
+When he did ascend to the throne in 1918, Vahdeddin's biological and adoptive mothers (Gülistû and Şâyeste) – who could have become Valide Sultanas – were already dead, leaving Nazikeda the most prominent lady of the court.
 Vahdeddin bestowed upon her the title BaşKadın and she was known as "The Last Empress".